verganijr/Workspaces-CloudFormation/README.md

 # Workspaces-CloudFormation

-### The main goal of this project is to provision a workspace to a AWS Directory Services user (AD Connector or Managed AD).
+### The main goal of this template is to provision a workspace to a AWS Directory Services user (AD Connector or Managed AD).

 #### This template requires to fill the parameters below: